 Needle Stick Injury or Blood Borne Exposure

-If you receive an injury please clean it thoroughly and then present to the nearest emergency facility.
+If you receive an injury, clean it thoroughly and present to the nearest emergency facility.
 Questions and bills should be addressed to the Office of Student Affairs.